-Capitalized internal-use software costs are amortized on a straight-line basis over the software estimated useful life, which is generally five years.
+Capitalized internal-use software costs are amortized on a straight-line basis over the software estimated useful life, which is generally five years to nine years.
 The Company records amortization related to capitalized internal-use software within depreciation and amortization expense in the consolidated statements of income and comprehensive income.
 The Company evaluates the useful lives of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
-There were impairments of \$211, \$578 and \$0 of internally developed software during the years ended December 31, 2020, 2019 and 2018, respectively.
+There were impairments of \$426, \$211 and \$578 of internally developed software during the years ended December 31, 2021, 2020 and 2019, respectively.

-Amortization expense for the years ended December 31, 2020, 2019 and 2018 was \$26,934, \$23,497 and \$19,935, respectively.
-Accumulated amortization was \$90,714 and \$63,688 as of December 31, 2020 and 2019, respectively.
+Amortization expense for the years ended December 31, 2021, 2020 and 2019 was \$28,280, \$26,934 and \$23,497, respectively.
+Accumulated amortization was \$117,424 and \$90,714 as of December 31, 2021 and 2020, respectively.